AmrTarekk/Scripts/README.md

 # Scripts
-Single Scripts that will be combined in other projects
+Single Scripts that will be combined in another projects